Cyfrin/Updraft/courses/blockchain-basics/1-basics/3-the-purpose-of-smart-contracts/+page.md

 ---
-title: The Purpose Of Smart Contracts
+title: The purpose of smart contracts
 ---

-You can follow along with this section of the course here.
+_Follow along with this video:_

-<iframe width="560" height="315" src="https://www.youtube.com/embed/yPzY4ifyGjY?si=VB_lEqevsU9MF_qn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+---

-## The Essence of Blockchain and Smart Contracts
+### The Essence of Blockchain and Smart Contracts

 Almost every interaction or transaction in our lives involves some form of agreement or contract.
 For instance, purchasing a chair involves a contract to buy lumber, assemble it, and sell the finished product.
 Your electricity supply is also based on an agreement between you and the electric company.